genielabs/homegenie-packages/packages/Devices and Things/Nest/readme.md

 # Nest Control.

-You will a Nest developer account, and a Product on the Nest developer portal to use this module:
+## Nest developer account

-After Add the Nest Login widget for the program and configure the info
+You will a Nest developer account, and a Product on the Nest developer portal to use this module

 1. Visit [Nest Developers](https://developers.nest.com/), and sign in.
 Create an account if you don't have one already.

 2. Fill in account details:

   - The "Company Information" can be anything.
 ![Image of Company](https://github.com/saue0/homegenie-packages/raw/master/packages/Devices%20and%20Things/Nest/Nest%20Developers%20Company.png)
 ![Image of Company2](https://github.com/saue0/homegenie-packages/raw/master/packages/Devices%20and%20Things/Nest/Nest%20Developers%20Company2.png)
 3. Submit changes.